Scientific Advisory Board

 Guided by its Scientific Advisory Board (SAB), comprised of 45 world-renowned lymphoma experts, the Lymphoma Research Foundation (LRF) seeks out the most innovative and promising lymphoma research projects for support.

-Members of the LRF SAB are key leaders in blood cancer research with outstanding experience and accomplishments in both lymphoma-specific research and clinical care.
-They guide the planning of LRF's research program, selecting and tracking grant recipients.
+Members of the Foundation's SAB are leaders in blood cancer research, with outstanding experience and accomplishments in both lymphoma-specific research and clinical care.
+They guide the planning of LRF's research program, selecting and monitoring grant recipients.

 Past SAB Chairs

 The SAB is led by a remarkable group of physician-researchers.
-The SAB was established in 1996 and has been chaired by Joseph R. Bertino, MD of The Cancer Institute of New Jersey (1996-2006), Oliver Press, MD, PhD of Fred Hutchinson Cancer Research Center, University of Washington Medical Center (2006-2008), Richard I. Fisher, MD of University of Rochester, James P. Wilmot Cancer Center (2008-2010), and Bruce D. Cheson, MD, FACP, FAAAS of Georgetown University Hospital, Lombardi Comprehensive Cancer Center (2010-2012).
+The SAB was established in 1996 and has been chaired by Joseph R. Bertino, MD of The Cancer Institute of New Jersey (1996-2006), Oliver Press, MD, PhD of Fred Hutchinson Cancer Research Center, University of Washington Medical Center (2006-2008), Richard I. Fisher, MD of University of Rochester, James P. Wilmot Cancer Center (2008-2010), Bruce D. Cheson, MD, FACP, FAAAS of Georgetown University Hospital, Lombardi Comprehensive Cancer Center (2010-2012), and John P. Leonard, MD, Weill Cornell Medical College (2012-2015).

-Richard I. Fisher, MD, Fox Chase Cancer Center, Temple University School of Medicine
+Richard I. Fisher, MD, Fox Chase Cancer Center – Temple Health, Temple University School of Medicine

-Dr. Fisher is currently the President, CEO, and Cancer Center Director of Fox Chase Cancer Center, and Senior Associate Dean for Cancer Programs at the Temple University School of Medicine.
+Dr. Fisher is currently the President, CEO, and Cancer Center Director of Fox Chase Cancer Center – Temple Health, and Senior Associate Dean for Cancer Programs at the Temple University School of Medicine.
 During his term as SAB chair, he was Vice President for Strategic & Program Development at the University of Rochester Medical Center, and Samuel E. Durand Professor in the Department of Medicine, Hematology/Oncology Division.
+Dr. Fisher served as a general member and member of the SAB Executive Committee following his term as chair until retiring from the SAB in 2015.

 He received his medical degree from Harvard Medical School, completed internal medicine residency at Massachusetts General Hospital, and completed his oncology fellowship at the National Cancer Institute.
 Dr. Fisher is an internationally known expert in biological research and treatment of lymphoma and is a nationally renowned cancer clinician, scientist administrator, and educator.